 The first asteroid was discovered in 1801 by Italian astronomer Giuseppe Piazzi.
 At first, he thought he had discovered a comet.
 But after he calculated its orbit, he realized that he had found a totally new type of object between Mars and Jupiter.

 Most asteroids are small pieces of rock a few kilometers across.
 The largest is named Ceres and is about 900 km across.
 But large asteroids are rare: there are only 26 known asteroids larger than 200 km across.
 The total mass of all the asteroids is probably about the mass of the Earth’s moon.

 Asteroids are so close that they move across the sky quickly.
 The SDSS telescope takes pictures through 5 filters, one after the other.
 If the asteroid is close enough, it appears to move between filters.
-You can see a very fast moving asteroid in the picture at the right.
+You can see a very fast moving asteroid in the picture to the left? (click for a larger image).
 The asteroid moved as the picture was taken in each filter.

 Notice how the red and green streaks are close together and the blue streak is farther away.
 Although the SDSS takes images through five filters, astronomers use only three to make the color image you see.
 Color computer images are made by combining red, green, and blue pictures.
 To make SDSS pictures, the i filter makes the red picture, r filter makes the green picture, and the g filter makes the blue picture.
 (Note: the assignment of picture colors to filters is not related to the color of light the filters see.)